alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 Timing is a pressure marker.

-It tells the evaluator whether similarity should be treated as ordinary convergence, possible exposure, source-line-preserving reference, source-detached reuse, or source-line concern.
+It tells the evaluator whether similarity should be treated as ordinary overlap, possible exposure, source-line-preserving reference, source-detached reuse, or source-line concern.

 ## Structure Signature